clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 * Particularly useful for credential brute-forcing scenarios where the mapping between usernames and passwords is unknown.

 ## Introduction to Attack Types
-The Positions tab of Burp Suite Intruder has a dropdown menu for selecting the attack type.
-Intruder offers four attack types, each serving a specific purpose.
-Let's explore each of them:
+* Positions tab of Intruder has a dropdown menu for selecting the attack type.
+* Intruder offers four attack types, each serving a specific purpose:
-Sniper: The Sniper attack type is the default and most commonly used option.
-It cycles through the payloads, inserting one payload at a time into each position defined in the request.
-Sniper attacks iterate through all the payloads in a linear fashion, allowing for precise and focused testing.
+  * **Sniper**: default attack type and most commonly used option.
+      * It cycles through the payloads, inserting one payload at a time into each position defined in the request.
+      * Sniper attacks iterate through all the payloads in a linear fashion, allowing for precise and focused testing.
-Battering ram: The Battering ram attack type differs from Sniper in that it sends all payloads simultaneously, each payload inserted into its respective position.
-This attack type is useful when testing for race conditions or when payloads need to be sent concurrently.
+  * **Battering ram**: Differs from Sniper in that it sends all payloads simultaneously, each payload inserted into its respective position.
+      * This attack type is useful when testing for race conditions or when payloads need to be sent concurrently.
-Pitchfork: The Pitchfork attack type enables the simultaneous testing of multiple positions with different payloads.
-It allows the tester to define multiple payload sets, each associated with a specific position in the request.
-Pitchfork attacks are effective when there are distinct parameters that need separate testing.
+  * **Pitchfork**: Enables the simultaneous testing of multiple positions with different payloads.
+      * Allows the tester to define multiple payload sets, each associated with a specific position in the request.
+      * Effective when there are distinct parameters that need separate testing.
-Cluster bomb: The Cluster bomb attack type combines the Sniper and Pitchfork approaches.
-It performs a Sniper-like attack on each position but simultaneously tests all payloads from each set.
-This attack type is useful when multiple positions have different payloads, and we want to test them all together.
+  * **Cluster bomb**: Combines the Sniper and Pitchfork approaches.
+      * Performs a Sniper-like attack on each position but simultaneously tests all payloads from each set.
+      * Useful when multiple positions have different payloads, and we want to test them all together.
-Each attack type has its advantages and is suitable for different testing scenarios.
-Understanding their differences helps us select the appropriate attack type based on the testing objectives.
+* Each attack type has its advantages and is suitable for different testing scenarios.

-Practical Example
+## Practical Example
 To put our theoretical knowledge into practice, we will attempt to gain access to the support portal located at http://10.10.225.178/support/login.
 This portal follows a typical login structure, and upon inspecting its source code, we find that no protective measures have been implemented:
 Support Login Form Source Code